 With the SpeedScriber panel, you can easily import transcripts directly to clips in Adobe Premiere Pro CC (requires version 2017.1 or later).
 For simple clips that reference a single audio or video file, the transcript is shown as single timestamped words in the Metadata panel.
 For complex clips (merged or multicam) or sequences, the transcript is added as markers.

-NOTE: The CC2018 release breaks creation of markers by third party panels such as SpeedScriber.
-Avoid upgrading until a new version is released.
+NOTE: The first CC2018 release broke creation of markers by third party panels such as SpeedScriber.
+This was fixed in the 2018.1 update.

 - Quit Premiere Pro.